hello-robot/stretch_web_interface/README.md

 <img src="./images/mongodb_development_credentials.png" width="640">

+## Creating a New Credential

+First, start the server.
+Next, go to the web page and click `register`.
+Now enter a username and a password.
+This process creates a new user entry in MongoDB.

+You can now follow the instructions for viewing credentials above to view the new account you just created.
+In order for this account to function, you will need to edit the role to be `operator` or `robot` and edit approved to be `true`.
+You can do this by clicking on the elements with `mongodb-compass`.

+Prior to testing anything on the Internet, you should delete all of the default credentials.
+The default credentials are solely for development on a secure local network behind a firewall.

 # Licenses

 This software is intended for use with S T R E T C H (TM) RESEARCH EDITION, which is a robot produced and sold by Hello Robot Inc. For further information, including inquiries about dual licensing, please contact Hello Robot Inc.